samirhusain26/PromptSmith/PRIVACY_POLICY.md

 ## Third-Party Services

-- **Google Generative Language API**: Only used if you choose to enable the Gemini Flash API mode and provide your own API key.
+- **Google Generative Language API**: Only used if you choose Gemini as your cloud provider and provide your own API key.
 Subject to [Google's Privacy Policy](https://policies.google.com/privacy).
+- **Groq API**: Only used if you choose Groq as your cloud provider and provide your own API key.
+Subject to [Groq's Privacy Policy](https://groq.com/privacy-policy/).

 ## Data Sharing